Convert 400 Grams To Oz

 Q5: Why are there different systems of measurement?

 A5: The existence of both the metric and imperial systems is due to historical reasons.
-The imperial system evolved over centuries, with its origins in ancient systems of measurement.
+But the imperial system evolved over centuries, with its origins in ancient systems of measurement.
 The metric system was developed later with the intention of creating a more logical and consistent system based on powers of ten.

 Conclusion